edenbiran/RippleEdits/README.md

 Benchmark popularity statistics can be extracted using `src/benchmark_statistics.py`.

 Each benchmark json contains a list of entries.
-Each entry is an edit containing the edit information (which also contains the previous fact if applicable) and the 6 evaluation criteria.
+Each entry is an edit containing the edit information (which also contains the original fact if applicable) and the 6 evaluation criteria.
 Each evaluation criteria contains a list of tests, where each test contains the test prompt, answers and conditions.
 An example (shortened for brevity) of an edit entry can be seen below:
 ```json